Skip to main content

 The U.S. International Trade Commission (Commission or USITC) voted to institute an investigation of certain shapewear garments and components thereof.
 The products at issue in the investigation are described in the Commission’s notice of investigation.

-The investigation is based on a complaint filed by Spanx, LLC of Atlanta, Ga., on December 31, 2024.
+The investigation is based on a complaint filed on behalf of Spanx, LLC of Atlanta, Ga., on December 31, 2024.
 A supplement to the complaint was filed on January 22, 2025.
 The complaint, as supplemented, alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain shapewear that infringe patents asserted by the complainant.
 The complainant requests that the USITC issue a general exclusion order, or in the alternative a limited exclusion order, and cease and desist orders.

 The USITC has identified the following respondents in this investigation: